AIDS Programs South Saskatchewan

 Signs & Symptoms

+Treatment Most cases of HPV clear on their own within two years.
+There is a vaccine that protects against HPV and they are best taken before a person becomes sexually active.
 There is no cure for HPV but there is treatment to deal with the warts.
 Genital warts can be treated by freezing or putting medication on the skin.
-Some strains of HPV can eventually lead to cancers of the cervix, vagina, vulva, anus, penis or throat.
+Some strains of HPV can eventually lead to cancers of the cervix, vagina, vulva, anus, penis or throat. |